Understanding Payroll Taxes

 Once you hire staff, you must start paying payroll taxes for each individual hired on.
 Payroll taxes include federal income, Social Security and Medicare.
 Depending on where your business is, this may also include state and city taxes.

+Before paying taxes, all businesses must acquire a Federal Employer Identification Number (EIN) from the US government.
+Once a business has an EIN, they can file payroll taxes with the government.
 Employers are required to withhold the full amount of federal income tax.
 Employers are also required to withhold half of the Social Security tax and half of the Medicare tax from each employee’s pay check, and pay the remaining half of Social Security and Medicare taxes themselves.

 Unemployment TaxIn addition to the payroll taxes listed above, employers must pay an unemployment tax for each individual that works at the company.
 This is called State and Federal Unemployment Taxes (SUTA and FUTA).
 The tax rate for FUTA is 6.2%, and based on the first $7,000 paid in wages to each employee during the year.
 Employers who pay their SUTA on a timely basis receive an offset credit of up to 5.4%.
 SUTA taxes vary by state.